johnrm/rps/README.md

 The computers choice is random.\
 A message (Modal) Pops up when either the computer or the user gets to 5.

+## Further Development
+Plans for further development include adding levels and better visual represenation of scoring increase.\
+Other avenues for further development would be the addition of online competitors and adding Spock & Lizard functionality.

 ([Back to top](#index))

 ## Site features